 Which is the best surf weather?

 Checking the surf conditions and surf webcams is a routine every keen surfer is familiar with.
-The swells can be predicted for a good amount of time in front, while the winds can change rather quick and ruin the perfect surf weather.
+The swells can be predicted for a good amount of time in front, while the winds can change rather quickly and ruin the perfect surf weather.

 - Incoming or outcoming tide, depending on the break you are about to surf.